Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 This hyperparameter specifies the pre-initialization weights for the base model.
 For instance, "mscoco" refers to using weights pre-trained on the Microsoft COCO dataset.

-This setting allows you to initialize your model with weights trained on a large and diverse dataset like COCO, leveraging learned features and accelerating training on your specific task or dataset.
+This setting allows you to initialize your model with weights trained on a large and diverse dataset, leveraging learned features and accelerating training on your specific task or dataset.

 ### Base Model